Skip to main content

 Addiction is a common issue in the current world and can affect the lives of all people.
-Addiction is not just restricted to alcohol, drugs, and smoking, which are apparent addictions, but it can also be noticed in behavior.
+Addiction is not just restricted to alcohol, drugs, and smoking, which are apparent addictions, but it can also be noticed in behaviour.

 Substance addiction includes the uncontrollable consumption of substances, such as drugs or alcohol, resulting in physical and psychological addiction.
 The addictive substance directly impacts the brain’s chemistry, leading to a physical need for consistent use.